stanfordhpccenter/soleil-x/README.md

   Executing Soleil-X
 ----------------------------------------------------------

 After installing Liszt-Ebb and obtaining a copy of the Soleil-X source repository, one can execute the solver.
 Apart from the source script, you will need to provide a configuration file as input to the solver that describes your particular problem conditions.
-A template configuration file is available to serve as an example (params_template.lua) in the root directory of the source.
+A thoroughly commented template configuration file is available to serve as an example (params_template.lua) in the root directory of the source.
 In addition, there are several existing configuration files available in the testcases/ directory.

 Get started quickly by doing the following: